Bartapapa/legend/docs/pages/base-rules.md

 <summary><b>Exploration</b></summary>
 When exploring or going through a locale, like a house, a dungeon, or the ruins of a village inside a forest, the locale is divided into interconnected <b>Rooms</b>.
 Actions that are spent inside a Room take <b>10 minutes</b>, such as investigating, fighting, or gleaning info from the blood on the walls.

 When exploring the great outdoors, where the scale becomes entire forests and mountains, actions take up what's called a <b>Watch</b> (or 4 hours).
 The great outdoors is made up of interconnected <b>Areas</b>.
 There are 6 Watches in a day: Dawn, Midday, Afternoon, Evening, Dusk, Midnight.
-Moving from one Area to a connected one takes a Watch.
-A good sleep takes 2 Watches.
+A long rest takes 2 Watches.
+Moving from one area to another connected by a road takes 1 Watch.
+Moving from one area to another connected by a path takes 2 Watches.
+Trying to find a path between two areas is [it's own thing](https://bartapapa.github.io/legend/additional-rules#exploration).

 Spending time doing strenuous physical activity causes the character to suffer <b>Fatigue</b>.
 Fatigue is a condition that takes up 1 slot in the character's Inventory, and is removed on a nap.